 In today’s online world, you can’t afford to be overlooking customers with an inaccessible website.
-With many governments around the world legislating accessibility guidelines, it’s in your best interest to get (and stay) ahead of the curve and optimize your content now.
+With many governments around the globe legislating accessibility guidelines, it’s in your best interest to get (and stay) ahead of the curve and optimize your content now.

 What is Accessibility Compliance?